10 teacher tips for the first week of school that will help teachers have fun, while saving time. Tons of back to school ideas and organization tips.

 Where do you start?
-Use the FREE Teacher Checklist to help you get organized.
+Use the free beginning of the year teacher checklist to help you get organized.
 Let me also suggest Pinterest.
 It is a fantastic place to go for ideas and to see what you might like in your own classroom.
 Check out my Classroom Organization board for a ton of helpful ideas!

 If you can get a hold of your class list, LABEL EVERYTHING!

-Decide before the year begins about what your classroom management will look like.
+Decide before the first week of school what your classroom management will look like.
 If the strategies you choose require certain materials, have those prepped and ready for the first week of school.
 Spend a good chunk of the first week of school teaching your students those strategies.
-Practice and role play different scenarios so they understand the expectations in your classroom.
+Practice and role-play different scenarios so they understand the expectations in your classroom.

-My 4 favourite classroom management systems are class coupons, class jobs, class meetings, and team points (click to read the posts).
-I love these approaches to handling children because it are positive, rather than punitive.
+My 4 favorite classroom management systems are class coupons, class jobs, class meetings, and team points (click to read the posts).
+I love these approaches to handling children because they are positive, rather than punitive.
 They encourage kids to be their best selves and work to improve themselves.
-They encourage kids to be open minded and responsible.
+They encourage kids to be open-minded and responsible.
 If you are looking for more strategies and ideas, check out the ultimate classroom management resource HERE!

 Choose a Classroom Decor Style

-I encourage you to choose a theme or a few colours and stick with them.
+I encourage you to choose a theme or a few colors and stick with them.
 Decorate your classroom like you would a room in your home, with care and consideration of its purpose and who will be in that space.
-Ask yourself if it will encourage student learning or distract them!
+Ask yourself if it will encourage student learning or distract them.